neutrinographics/event_sink_generator/README.md

 ## Getting started

-You should install this as a development dependency, and event_sync should be installed as a regular dependency.
+You should install this as a development dependency, and event_sink should be installed as a regular dependency.
 This package relies on build_runner, which should be installed as a development dependency as well.

 ## Usage

-See the event_sync package for detailed usage examples.
+See the event_sink package for detailed usage examples.

 Generate the necessary code by executing:
 ```bash